religiosa1/init-docker-db/README.md

-  -d, --database         database name                                  [string] -p, --password         user's password                                [string] -P, --port             TCP port to which database will be mapped to   [number] -n, --non-interactive  exit, if some of the required params are missing
+  -d, --database         database name                                  [string] -p, --password         user's password                                [string] -P, --port             TCP port to which database will be mapped to   [number] -T, --tag              docker tag to use with the container           [string] -n, --non-interactive  exit, if some of the required params are missing
                                                                        [boolean]
   -v, --verbose          Run with verbose logging                      [boolean] -h, --help             Show help                                     [boolean]
 ```

+For MySQL and MsSQL as there is a separate root user with a predefined name
+(root and SA correspondingly), we're using the same password for root access
+and user access.
+It's a _disposable_ database after all.

 ## Installation

+The easiest way to install and use this script is to grab an executable
-Grab an executable from the latest release and drop it somewhere in your PATH.
+from the latest release and drop it somewhere in your PATH.

 ## Compilation